 Building Up The Cash Value

-Some policyholders choose to overfund their cash value life insurance policies to build up enough money value to backfill retirement.
+Some policyholders overfund their cash value life insurance policies to build up enough money value to backfill retirement.
 The additional money they pay is deposited into the policy’s cash value and is tax-deferred growth.

 This approach, on the other hand, only works if you don’t need to make withdrawals before you’re age 59 1/2: An overfunded cash value plan that exceeds the yearly deductible (set by the IRS) is converted into a modified endowment contract (MEC) and faces additional taxes and penalties for withdrawals.